 The food and beverage vertical demands a nimble software solution, where higher-end functionality is critical.
 In the event of a spoiled or contaminated unit, the offending product can be identified down to the item level, where it can be isolated from the rest.

 Fresh food warehouses also have special time demands that can be facilitated by WMS.
 With the obvious need to push fresh products through the system quickly, WMS provides the kind of high-end functionality that can handle high volumes of complex orders.

 Dovetailing with sophisticated warehouse management software is labor management software, which measures the productivity of individual workers.
 This effectively puts workers in control of their own earnings, empowering them to identify areas within the warehouse that need improvement.
 Each associate's statistics and productivity are tracked, and they are mentored if they need improvement and rewarded for exceeding personal or team gains in productivity.

 Labor management software also works to remove the stress from warehouse personnel; with voice-pick (or pick-by-voice or voice-picking) technology, workers wear headsets that allow a two-way flow of information so there's no guessing about what to do next.
 They are directed to their next task, using a small bar code reader that is wrapped around their finger to scan each item pulled and replaced.

-With an effective combination of advanced warehouse technology and worker engagement, food warehouses are becoming vibrant centers of efficiency and productivity.
+With an effective combination of advanced warehouse technology and worker engagement, food warehouses, especially those managing fresh foods, are becoming vibrant centers of efficiency and productivity.
 If the software protocols are followed, the food warehouse stands to become virtually error-proof – a positive development for the future of food safety and warehouse protocols.

-You will soon receive a confirmation email with a link to download your 2015 Third-Party Logistics Study.
+You will soon receive a confirmation email with a link to download your copy of the CSCMP State of Logistics Report.